 Isothermal Annealing of Steel

 In isothermal annealing, after heating the steel to above critical temperatures is held at this temperature for quite some time.
 It is then rapidly cool to 600-7000C by rapidly transferring the steel to another furnace maintained at the desired temperature.
 This temperature is maintained for some time and then cooled in the air.
-This process improves machinability and better surface finish during machining.
+This process improves machinability and a better surface finish during machining.
 The heat treatment cycle is shown in Fig. 2

 Recrystallization Annealing of Steel

 To increase the ductility of cold-worked steels, recrystallization annealing is used.
-The temperature at which the steel to be heated depends on the amount of prior deformation, chemical composition, holding time, and initial grain size.
+The temperature at which the steel is to be heated depends on the amount of prior deformation, chemical composition, holding time, and initial grain size.
 Usually, alloy steels and high carbon steels require a higher temperature.

 Process Annealing of Steel

-Process annealing of steel consists of heating it below A1 temperature and holding at this temperature for sufficient time and then cooling it.
+Process annealing of steel consists of heating it below A1 temperature and holding it at this temperature for sufficient time and then cooling it.
 It is usually an intermediate operation for processing the steel further.
 Process annealing treatment is widely given for steel fabricated by extrusion, stamping, upsetting, and drawing.
 The temperatures at which steel should be heated for various annealing treatments are provided in Fig. 3 below:

 Spheroidizing Annealing of Steel